Matt99170/Matt99170.github.io/_posts/2022-10-31-Fourth Blog Post-Regression Models.md

 Some popular variable selection algorithms are as follows,

 ## Backward elimination (BE)

 This is the simplest of all variable selection procedures and can be easily implemented without special software.
+It usually involves,
-* It usually involves examining all the predictors in the model
+* Examining all the predictors in the model
 * Removing the predictor that is the most insignificant
 * Reestimating the model
 * Stop if no more predictors are insignificant.

+## Forward Selection (FS)

+This just reverses the backward method.
+It usually involves,
+* Starting with no variables in the model
+* Include the predictor that is the most significant
+* Reestimate the model
+* Stop if no more significant predictors can be included.

 ##